Petrarch: Mount Ventoux

 Scholars note that Petrarch's letter to Dionigi displays a strikingly "modern" attitude of aesthetic gratification in the grandeur of the scenery and is still often cited in books and journals devoted to the sport of mountaineering.
 In Petrarch, this attitude is coupled with an aspiration for a virtuous Christian life, and on reaching the summit, he took from his pocket a volume by his beloved mentor, Saint Augustine, that he always carried with him.

 For pleasure alone he climbed Mont Ventoux, which rises to more than six thousand feet, beyond Vaucluse.
 It was no great feat, of course; but he was the first recorded Alpinist of modern times, the first to climb a mountain merely for the delight of looking from its top.
 (Or almost the first; for in a high pasture he met an old shepherd, who said that fifty years before he had attained the summit, and had got nothing from it save toil and repentance and torn clothing.)
 Petrarch was dazed and stirred by the view of the Alps, the mountains around Lyons, the Rhone, the Bay of Marseilles.
 He took Augustine's Confessions from his pocket and reflected that his climb was merely an allegory of aspiration toward a better life.

 As the book fell open, Petrarch's eyes were immediately drawn to the following words:

 Petrarch's response was to turn from the outer world of nature to the inner world of "soul":

 James Hillman argues that this rediscovery of the inner world is the real significance of the Ventoux event.
 The Renaissance begins not with the ascent of Mont Ventoux but with the subsequent descent—the "return [...] to the valley of soul", as Hillman puts it.

-Arguing against such a singular and hyperbolic periodization, Paul James suggests a different reading: